 Sweetened with Stevia

 Health experts continue to warn of a problem of ‘enormous proportions’ as overweight and obesity rates rocket globally.
-Sugar-dense foods and drinks have been highlighted as major contributing factors for this.
+Sugar-dense foods and drinks have been highlighted as major contributing factors of this.

 Stevia is naturally occurring, has zero calories, no carbohydrates and, unlike alternatives, does not raise blood sugar levels.
 Stevia is a sugar substitute extracted from the stevia plant – stevia rebaudiana – grown in Brazil and Paraguay, where it has been used for hundreds of years to sweeten foods and treat burns and stomach discomfort.
 The plant gets its sweetness from naturally occurring glycosides, extracted from the stevia leaves.

-Industry experts have found that Stevia has the potential to help with weight management, dental health, and diabetes and we at CocoPro want the best for our health-conscious followers and stevia is perfectly aligned with the other premium ingredients in our High Protein Coconut water.
+Industry experts have found that stevia has the potential to help with weight management, dental health, and diabetes.
+At CocoPro we continually seek to provide the best for our health-conscious followers, perfectly aligning stevia with the other premium ingredients contained in our high protein coconut waters.